hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/R_automation.md

 Let's explore R scripts in a bit more detail by using part of the script we created for the **single-cell RNA-seq marker identification**.
 Let's make a new folder in our home directory called `Rscripts` and run code from our `marker_id.R` script using the `pbmcs_seurat_tsne.rds` .RData object.

-We have added `print()` statements to the script to help with trouble-shooting if necessary:

 ```bash
 # Create directory for lesson
 $ mkdir ~/Rscripts